 unless it is cancelled earlier under the terms of this document or under any Published Policies.

-4.2 Your Domain Name Licence may be renewed every two years, as long as you:
+4.2 Your Domain Name Licence may be renewed every one to five years, as long as you:

 pay the applicable renewal fees, and

 continue to meet the eligibility criteria prescribed in the Published Policies

 4.3 You accept that it is your responsibility to ensure that your Domain Name Licence is renewed.

 4.4 You may cancel your Domain Name Licence at any time by notifying us in writing.

 4.5 We may cancel your Domain Name Licence if you breach any provision of this document.

 4.6 If a domain name license is cancelled the Registrant is not entitled to any refund.